mstafford2012/SimpleMail/README.md

 Then back to the inbox:
 ```
-0 [x] Milton: Hey this is just to see how the inbox looks, espec...
+0 [x] Stephen: Hey this is just to see how the inbox looks, espec...
-1 [ ] Milton: Hey Milton, How's it going?
+1 [ ] Aaron: Hey Milton, How's it going?
-2 [ ] Milton: test
+2 [ ] Tyler: test
 ```

 And the message is marked as viewed.